Wethospu/gw2dungeons/ReadMe.txt

 	category="elite"

-== Type ==
-Type is needed for damage calculation with potions.
-It can be anything (even empty) but if you want it to work on damage calculation it must match potion data.
-syntax:
-	type="type"
-example:
-	type="dredge"

 == Scaling ==
 Fractals enemies scale based on fractal level.
 However different enemies scale different which must be defined.
 Valid types are "normal", "champion", "legendary", "constant" and "level".
 "Normal" is for normal/veteran enemies, "champion" for champions and "legendary" for legendaries.
 Special type "constant" should be used for non-scaling (neither scale or level) enemies and "level" for half-scaling enemies (enemy level scales).